BearKidsTeam/SMELT/README.md

 ## Building
-Building the SDL/GLFW version of SMELT is now officially tested on debian sid, debian jessie and Arch Linux.
+Building the SDL/GLFW version of SMELT is now officially tested on debian sid, debian jessie, Arch Linux and Gentoo Linux.

-Theoretically the SDL version should work on Windows with little modification :)
+Theoretically both versions should work on Windows with little modification :)

 Building dependencies on debian-based systems: